shrihari-prakash/liquid/README.md

 When you start new projects, you typically find that you are writing the login, account creation and authentication logic over and over again.
 This repository provides a plug and play boiler plate code that acts as an authentication and user management server for your other microservices.

-In addition to OAuth, the service provides additional (but usually very needed) functionalities like profile info fetch and follow-unfollow APIs.
+In addition to OAuth, the service provides additional (but usually very needed) functionalities for user accounts management.

 ![Login](images/screenshot-1.png)